wwarthen/RomWBW/ReadMe.txt

     driver.
 -   Ed Brindley contributed some of the code that supports the RC2014 platform.
--   Phil Summers contributed Forth and BASIC in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements.
+-   Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements.
 -   Phillip Stevens contributed support for FreeRTOS.
--   Curt Mayer contributed the Linux / MacOS build process.
+-   Curt Mayer contributed the original Linux / MacOS build process.
 -   UNA BIOS and FDISK80 are the products of John Coffman.
 -   FLASH4 is a product of Will Sowerbutts.
 -   CLRDIR is a product of Max Scane.